dscho/pagefind-xkcd-demo/content/comics/2014-11-26-jurassic-world.md

 White Hat: Look–there it is!

-[White Hat (drawn without his hat) and Megan are dwarfed in the bottom left corner as they stare up at a facsimile of the green T-Rex from *Dinosaur Comics*.
+[Cueball and Megan are dwarfed in the bottom left corner as they stare up at a facsimile of the green T-Rex from *Dinosaur Comics*.
 They only reach T-Rex to it's knees.]